lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 ## Background & Objectives

-The objective of this challenge is to import the HTML of your Bootstrap Airbnb home and refacto the code with ERB.
+The objective of this challenge is to import the HTML of your Bootstrap Airbnb home and refactor the code with ERB.

 - Fork our [middleman boilerplate](https://github.com/lewagon/frontend-advanced-boilerplate).
 - Rename your Github repo in the settings (`frontend-advanced-boilerplate` is not a very cool name).